This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain in the upper right side of your abdomen

-- Bowel movements that are red or black, and sticky
+- Your bowel movements are red or black, and sticky.

 Manage hepatitis C:

 - Do not drink alcohol or use illegal drugs.
 Alcohol and drugs can increase liver damage.
 Ask your healthcare provider for more information if you need help quitting.